JimmyLaessig/InfoVisProject/README.md

 This visualization displays the water quality measurements of the San Francisco Bay from 1969 to 2014.
-The application is developed as a standalone javascript web-aplication, meaning that no build has to be executed.
+The application is developed as a standalone javascript web-aplication, meaning that no build has to be executed and no webserver is needed.

 However, I've included a data-cleaning program that beforehand reduces the dataset to averages-per-year and reduces the dimensionality.
 The output is directly copied to the 'InfoVisProject.App/data/data.js' file in order to be available for to the web application.
 This does not need to be executed, since this file is shipped already with the program.